Phankhon: Third round

 In the third round, the obstacle is doubled in height when the seated players place one leg above the other in such a way that the toes of the bottom foot support the heel of the other.
 The two players remain like this with their soles still touching.
 The jumpers who survive move on to round four and each earns a point for their team.

 Fourth round

 Next, the obstacle is raised slightly when one of the players on the ground rests one of her palms on the toes of her highest foot.
 Her teammate sitting opposite her meets her fingers with an outstretched arm.
 Successful attackers score a point for their team.
 Those who fail are out.

 Fifth round

 In the last round, the players place another palm on top of the ones they already have outstretched.
 As with the other games, successful players score a point for their teams.
 When there are no attackers left, the teams switch places.

 Variants

 The Philippines

 A similar game, Luksong tinik (English: "Jump Over The Thorns of a Plant") is a popular game in the Philippines.
-This version originated in Cabanatuan city, Philippines This version is played by two teams with equal numbers of players.
+This version originated in Cabanatuan city, Philippines and is played by two teams with equal numbers of players.